shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-10-29-Getting-Started-With-Python3-And-PyCharm-On-Ubuntu-18.04.md

 ## Summary

 After completing the above steps you should have a working Python virtual environment with the ability to use PyCharm or Jupyter Notebook for your Python programming.
-The advantage of using a virtual environment to install Python libraries is that if you should have an issue with package dependencies, you can always remove or create a new virtual environment.
-If you have any issues or questions please let me know.
+The advantage of using a virtual environment to install Python libraries is that if you have an issue with the virtual environment, you can always remove, recreate or create a new virtual environment.
+If you have any issues or questions with this post, please let me know.